CHR-onicles/Whatsapp-bot/README.md

 ## Tips:

-I recommend the following extensions in VS Code in order to have more insight into the codebase:
+This project would be an interesting one to clone and run as it's heavily personalized but if you are up to the task, I recommend the following extensions in VS Code in order to have more insight into the codebase:

 - [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) to see comments with keywords highlighted differently.

 - [TODO.md Kanban Taskboard](https://marketplace.visualstudio.com/items?itemName=coddx.coddx-alpha) to see my TODO list in a more elegant form.

+Feel free to hit me up if you do have interest in it 👋🏽

+PS:
+As much this project was fun to build and has proven veryyy useful, I don't think it can stand the test of time for variousss technical reasons and to that extent, I would stop maintaining it pretty soon.
+I'm also quite busy with my final year project and freelancing :(